subsquid/docs/docs/basics/batch-processing.md

 Batch data processing model employed by Squid SDK relies on the following principles:

 - Minimize the number of database hits by grouping multiple single-row transactions into multi-row batch transactions.
-- Transform the data in memory using vectorized operators
+- Transform the data in memory using vectorized operators.
-- Use the [MakerDAO `Multicall` contract](/evm-indexing/query-state) to batch EVM state queries
+- Use the [MakerDAO `Multicall` contract](/evm-indexing/query-state) to batch EVM state queries.
 - Use [`XXX.getMany()`](/substrate-indexing/storage-state-calls) to batch Substrate state queries.

-In practice, batching is a more flexible (compared to handler parallelization) way to speed up inherently sequential indexing of on-chain transactions and logs.
+In practice, batching is a more flexible (compared to handler parallelization) way to speed up the inherently sequential indexing of on-chain transactions and logs.

-To illustrate, assume the processor is configured to listen to two on-chain events: `Create` and `Update` emitted once an on-chain record is created or updated.
+To illustrate, assume the processor must infer the current state of an on-chain record.
+It is configured to listen to the two on-chain events, `Create` and `Update`, that are emitted once the record is created or updated.
 The [data batch](/basics/processor-context/#ctxblocks) received by the processor is then an array of event items, i.e.
 ```ts
 [
     Create({id: 1, name: 'Alice'}),